 The term "monitoring functions" refers to checking whether the execution of transactions made by front office sections is compliant with the investment decisions approved by the Market Portfolio Management Committee, and measuring the amount of risk in the Bank's investment portfolio.
-Risk measurements include risk calculation for economic capital management and measurements using various risk indicators to maintain a good risk balance among asset classes.
+To maintain an appropriate risk balance among asset classes, various risk indicators as well as risk amount measured for economic capital management are monitored.
 Middle office sections independent of front sections are responsible for those risk measurements and regularly report to the Board of Directors about the results of monitoring, mainly conducted on a daily basis.
 Monitoring results reported to the Board are used to analyze the current situation of the market portfolio and as a data source for discussing the investment strategies of the Bank in the near future by the Market Portfolio Management Committee.